sait-lab/learn-git/git-branching.md

   remotes/origin/main
 ```

-Notice that you’re on the branch `corrected-branch-name` and it’s available on the remote.
+Notice that you're on the branch `corrected-branch-name` and it's available on the remote.
 However, the branch with the bad name is also still present there but you can delete it by executing the following command:

 ```console
 $ git push origin --delete bad-branch-name